omega-gg/Sky-runtime/bash/generate/FaceFusion/README.md

 ## Configuration

-Place your FaceFusion standalone folder into the bin folder.
+Place your FaceFusion standalone folder into the storage/user/bin folder.

 ## Tools